Daniilab/DSCI510_Final_Project/README.md

-# DSCI510_Final_Project Title and Description
+# Reddit’s Impact on Stock Prices

+##  Research question: How does the number of Reddit posts on “r/wallstreetbets” regarding GameStop’s stock impact its stock price, if at all?

-Important Note: I talked with Yuzhong about this already, but the Pushshift API stopped working as of yesterday.
-Hopefully it will be back up soon.
+**Important Note: The Pushshift API stopped working towards the end of this project.
 Consequently, I was unable to run the code and grab the outputs and had to make do with what I already had.
 I included outputs from HW 4 which is fully up to date with my final project, as well as some screenshots.
-Please let me know if you need further clarification.
+Please let me know if you need further clarification. **

 Github repository: https://github.com/Daniilab/DSCI510_Final_Project.git

-Title: Reddit’s Impact on Stock Prices; Research question: How does the number of Reddit posts on “r/wallstreetbets” regarding GameStop’s stock impact its stock price, if at all?

 Description: During the beginning of 2021, GameStop saw an incredible spike in its stock price, and many accredited this spike to the activity on the subreddit ‘r/wallstreetbets.’
 There was an explosion of posts encouraging others to buy the stock in order to inflate its stock price.
 I would like to examine if the hypothesis that Reddit activity is correlated to stock prices is true.
 To do this, I will examine the daily Reddit activity regarding GameStop on r/wallstreetbets from January to February 2021 and see if there is a correlation to GameStop’s stock price during the same time frame via a linear regression analysis.